Investing / Trading

 But that does not make your charts inaccurate at all!

-Understand, not all stocks are traded all the time.
+Understand, that not all stocks are traded all the time.

 Even some highly liquid stocks could sometimes have no trades for over a minute or even more.

-However, its natural for some novice & sometimes even experienced traders to consider more ticks in a chart as more accurate.
+However, it is natural for some novice & sometimes even experienced traders to consider more ticks in a chart as more accurate.

 Let us see if this is always correct.